nipreps/202504-sprint/README.md

-# Nipreps sprint, Cambridge, MA, April 30 - May 2, 2025
+# NiPreps sprint, Cambridge, MA, April 30 - May 2, 2025

 ![image](https://nipreps.org/assets/nipreps-transparent.png)

-Thank you for participating in the 2025 Nipreps sprint!
+Thank you for participating in the 2025 NiPreps sprint!

-The purpose of this meeting is to advance Nipreps development. <br>
+The purpose of this meeting is to advance NiPreps development. <br>
 Participants will work in small groups on existing nipreps projects and find points of overlap and new collaborations.

 ## Location